marcelpeyton/proReadMe/README.md

 </ol>

 ## Installation
 This program relies on node.
 Please refer here: https://nodejs.org/en/learn/getting-started/how-to-install-nodejs.
-After doing so clone and follow these steps:
+After doing so clone and execute this command to initialize:
 ```
 npm i
 ```
-To Initialize.
 ## Usage
 Use this to make a well structured README.md file for GitHub repositories
 ```